analogdevicesinc/ai8x-training/README.md

 to find out).
 Running an unsupported Tensorflow wheel that requires AVX instructions results in `Illegal instruction: 4` on startup.

+#### Building Tensorflow

 If the CPU does not support AVX, or to enable suport for AVX2, or CUDA, or AMD64, build Tensorflow locally.
-This requires Java 8 and Bazel, and takes over two hours.
+This requires Java 8 and Bazel, and takes over two hours. _Building Tensorflow is not needed when the binary wheels are functioning properly._

 Building Tensorflow requires Bazel 0.21.0 (newer or much older versions do not work).
 See https://docs.bazel.build/versions/master/install-compile-source.html#build-bazel-using-bazel for